4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 • Create sensible deadlines for resolution

 If you have supporting information that can inspire more deliberate action, share it.
 Take the mid-range case of employee burnout.
-Attaching figures that note a rise in absenteeism or decreased output can be a data-driven cosign of what employees are expressing.
+Attaching figures that note a rise in absenteeism can be a data-driven cosign of what employees are expressing.

 Transparency and follow-up are what create the loop.
 If feedback is going to be acted upon, convey that to employees and thank them for bringing the company’s attention to the matter.
-If helpful, share the timeframe you expect action will be carried out.
+In kind, be responsive when they’ve acted on your feedback.

 If employees have concerns the company cannot act upon, it’s best to acknowledge them and explain why.
 Industry regulations, budget constraints, and conflicting priorities across departments are common (and acceptable) explanations for this.

 Employees don’t know what they don’t know.
-A patient response and transparency may be all that’s needed to shift their perspective and satisfy the concern.
+A patient response and transparency may be all that’s needed to shift their perspective and satisfy concerns.

 Recognition is a proven strategy for a more positive work environment.
 From an employee’s perspective, feeling valued and seen becomes the most gratifying part of the company’s culture.
 Recognition programs even offer more chances for employees to grow their skills and address professional development.